 These will produce crisp sounds across a wide variety of genres which makes them ideal for your turntable.
 All that said, the feature that really sets these speakers apart from the pack is the 18 gauge internal lead wire.
 This reduces signal loss allowing you to enjoy natural sounds with minimal distortion.

-How to Choose Speakers for Record Players
+How to Choose a Great Speaker for Your Turntable

 Now that you’ve seen our list of the top ten speakers for vinyl, you may have some questions regarding which one is right for you.
 There are several different variations, after all.
 We’re going to walk you through a complete turntable speaker buying guide next to help you through the process.